A version of this story originally appeared on the Strategist US.

 If you’re like us, you’ve probably wondered what famous people add to their carts.
-Not the JAR brooch and Louis XV chair, but the hand sanitiser and the electric toothbrush.
+Not the JAR brooch and Louis XV chair, but the stain remover pen and the tongue cleaner.
 We asked writer and illustrator Hugo Guinness about the scented hand wash, linen handkerchiefs, and vintage watch that he can’t live without.

 I don’t know what it is I like about this — it’s highly traditional.
 I suppose it’s highly scented and overpowering to some people, but I still like it.
 Fragrance is one of those things that if you smell something from a long, long time ago, you have a memory that lingers even after a long time.
 For me, Cefiro hand wash reminds me of nice bathrooms and fluffy white towels.